-Many animals can camouflage in their habitat.
-This means they look like the plants, leaves, rocks, water or other parts of their habitat so that they can hide to keep safe.
+One example of an adaptation is camouflage.
+This means the colours or patterns on the animals' fur, feathers or skin look like the plants, leaves, rocks, water or other parts of their habitat so that they can hide to keep safe.